 Reading children books can be a good starting point to to learn a new language.
 However, if you consider children’s books to be a bit too dull you should try listening to some Dutch music or watching movies with Dutch subtitles.
 Listening to Dutch music can help with developing a better understanding of Dutch vocabulary.
 In many songs and movies, colloquial terms are used which you would hardly come across by looking at your standard language book.
 A big bonus of listening to music is that it also gives you a lot of repetition, which is always needed when learning new vocabulary.

-Moreover, once you have learned the language, mixing up your Dutch medical terms is certainly not something you want to do, especially if you are in an emergency or must visit a hospital.
+Moreover, once you have learned the language, mixing up your medical in the language terms is certainly not something you want to do, especially if you are in an emergency or must visit a hospital.
 Many healthcare professionals in the Netherlands will have a moderate understanding of English but not all your patients may be able to express themselves in English.
 Fortunately, Dutch has a lot of loan words from English.
-Below is a list of Dutch terms that may look familiar to you.
+Below is a list of terms that may look familiar to you.

 Dutch – English terms